 Bank errors sometimes occur and are not revealed until the transactions on the bank statement are compared to the company's accounting records.
 When an error is identified, the company notifies the bank to have it corrected.
 Depending on the nature of the error, it is either added to or subtracted from the unreconciled bank balance of cash on the bank reconciliation.
 For example, if the bank cleared a cheque as \$520 that was correctly written for \$250, the \$270 difference would be added to the unreconciled bank balance of cash on the bank reconciliation.
 Why?
-Because the cash balance reported on the bank statement is understated by \$270 as a result of this error.
-As another example, if the bank recorded a deposit as \$520 when the correct amount was \$250, the \$270 difference would be subtracted from the unreconciled bank balance of cash on the bank reconciliation.
+Because the cash balance reported on the bank recorded a deposit as \$520 when the correct amount was \$250, the \$270 difference would be subtracted from the unreconciled bank balance reported on the bank recorded a deposit as \$520 when the correct amount was \$250, the \$270 difference would be subtracted from the unreconciled bank balance of cash on the bank reconciliation.
+Why?
+Because the cash balance reported on the bank reconciliation.
+Why?
+Because the cash balance of cash on the bank reconciliation.
 Why?
 Because the cash balance reported on the bank statement is overstated by \$270 because of this specific error.
 Each error must be carefully analyzed to determine how it will be treated on the bank reconciliation.